pvto/pvto.github.io/_posts/2015-08-27-animated-gif-from-konte-render.md

 -rw-rw-r-- 1 paavo paavo 1883479 elo   25 21:43 result.gif
 {% endhighlight %}

+And that's it.
+Congratulations!
+No hand was harmed while creating this picture :)

-Finally here is the konte script to paste into your fresh tab:
+Below is the konte script to paste into your fresh tab.

+If you find konte
+intriguing, there are some tutorials in the UI.
+Also there is a more deep tutorial at the [konte source page](https://github.com/pvto/konte-art), including a few more graphical examples like trees and cartoon cities.

 <pre class="smaller-text">
 camera { z -2 }